 CHARLESTON, Monday, Nov.
 18, 2013 – The American Red Cross responded to 18 home fires over the weekend in the Palmetto SC Region providing disaster relief assistance to 67 individuals.
 The Red Cross met the immediate needs of these individuals which for many included financial assistance for lodging, food and clothing.
 Comfort kits with personal hygiene items were also provided as well as referrals to local partnering agencies.
 Red Cross will be following-up with those affected by the fires.

-“Our hearts go out to all those who suffered home fires this weekend,” says said Bill Cronin, executive director of the Central SC Red Cross chapter.
+“Our hearts go out to all those who suffered home fires this weekend,” says Louise Welch Williams, regional chief executive officer, American Red Cross, Palmetto SC Region.
 “We are entering into our peak season for home fires as temperatures begin to drop.
-We urge everyone to become aware of what they should do to prevent a fire in their home by visiting RedCross.org for safety steps.”
+We urge everyone to become aware of what they should do to prevent a fire in their home by visiting RedCross.org for safety steps."

 Because of trained disaster volunteers and financial assistance from the community, Red Cross has been able to help more than 4,300 individuals and 1,300 families affected by disasters in the Palmetto SC region since January 1.
 On average, the American Red Cross, Palmetto SC Region responds to a disaster every 6.5 hours.
 The Palmetto SC Region is made up of seven Red Cross chapters spanning 35-counties of South Carolina.